owulveryck/toscalib/README.md

 and then simply `go get github.com/owulveryck/toscalib`

 # Test
-I try as much as possible to develop some tests that may be run with `go test`
+I try as much as possible to develop some tests that may be run with `go test`.

 # API
 [![GoDoc](https://godoc.org/github.com/owulveryck/toscalib?status.svg)](https://godoc.org/github.com/owulveryck/toscalib)